KyleAMathews/blog/src/pages/2021-04-27---hyperlocal-ice-cream-business/index.md

 So this project is also an exploration of this the idea of situated software.
 How practical is it to build software that only my family and a few neighbors use?

-If in fact writing high quality software is easier now than ever.
-Easier to start projects, build, ship, and maintain software — then we should see a lot more situated software get written.
+If in fact writing high quality software is easier now than ever — easier to start projects, build, ship, and maintain software — then we should see a lot more situated software get written.

 Historically I haven't ended up enjoying side projects.
 They're fun at first but the friction of ongoing maintenance and having to re-orient myself every time I want to change something end up sucking the fun out of them.